 Attend Mickey’s Very Merry Christmas Party And Watch The Parade

 Mickey’s Very Merry Christmas Party is a fun seasonal event at Magic Kingdom.
 We enjoy the lower crowds, special parade and fireworks at the party.
 Find out more about this special ticketed event in my full review.

 We love Mickey’s Once Upon A Christmastime Parade.
 All of your favorite Disney characters dance and wave on special Christmas floats.
 In between the floats, performers entertain by dancing and interacting with the crowd.

 One of the best floats is Clarabelle Cow’s kitchen.
 Clarabelle’s float smells like fresh baked cookies as she passes.
 On the final float of the parade Santa wishes everyone a Merry Christmas.

 Speaking of cookies, during the party you have complimentary cookies and beverages at stations to keep you full of Christmas cheer.

 Please note: Although the official party time is 7 pm until midnight you can enter Magic Kingdom at 4 pm with your party ticket allowing you an extra 3 hours of magic!

 I do have to give a shout out to The Osborne Family Spectacle of Dancing Lights that was at Disney’s Hollywood Studios from 1995 until January 6, 2016.
 Gone, but not forgotten – we all still love to look at the pictures and watch videos of the light show.

-Did I miss any of your favorites?
-If so please leave a comment on your favorite Christmas traditions at Disney World!
+Did I miss any of your favorite Disney World Christmas activities?
+If so, please leave a comment on your favorite Christmas traditions at Disney World!